paulczar/vagrant-dockstack/README.md

     cd vagrant-dockstack
     vagrant up

-You can then SSH into the running VM using the `vagrant ssh` command.
+* You can then SSH into the running VM using the `vagrant ssh` command.
+* Occasionally the new version of vagrant doesn't run the provision scripts,  if that happens simply run `vagrant provision` to kick them off.

 ### Did it work?